Emergency Measures - Traffic in West Edinburgh

 You may be interested in the information within it on the "Spaces for People" project.
 As part of the Edinburgh City Council’s plans to deliver short and long-term measures to make it easier and safer for people to get around our streets for essential trips and exercise, they have launched an online mapping tool called ‘Commonplace’.
-This will be open until Monday 29 June and anyone can use it to highlight specific areas on an interactive map and provide feedback on barriers they’ve experienced, as well as identify improvements.
+This closed on Monday 29 June.
+Its purpose was for the public to gather suggestions on specific areas on an interactive map and provide feedback on barriers they’ve experienced, as well as to identify improvements.
 Further information is available on the Council website at https://www.edinburgh.gov.uk/spacesforpeople.

 A "filtered permeability" trial at Featherhall, starting in May 2020, was consulted on over a week at the end of May.
 Maps show the main scheme and an alternative closure point.
 (15th May 2020).
-Discussion at the 19th May Corstorphine Community Council meeting included possible consideration of use of Temporary Traffic Regulation Order (TTRO) as part of Covid-related road usage adjustments currently being implemented across the city.
 Further meetings of the Community Council and City Council representatives have taken place.
-Outcomes will be communicated soon.
+Outcomes will be communicated in due course.